 The city is famous for its iconic leaning tower that’s been gradually falling over ever since it’s construction on unstable soil.
 In addition to the tower, the cathedral and the Baptistry are worth seeing too.

 I’d recommend visiting Pisa on a day trip from Florence rather than staying there as there’s not a great backpacker scene.

 A city of 118 islands and 150 canals, all connected by hundreds of bridges and walkways.
 Venice is a unique city and unlike any others in the country and a staple any Interrailing route through Italy.

 Whilst Rome is the official capital of Italy, Milan feels more like a European capital city with skyscrapers, shopping malls and the country’s business/finance districts.

 The city is a landmark in the fashion industry with an array of high end fashion retailers.
 There’s also a great cathedral and I can highly recommend a day trip to nearby Lake Como.

 The coastal town of Sorrento is a great place to base yourself to explore the island of Capri and the beaches of the Amalfi coast, both of which are accessible on day trips.

 You’ll notice that Naples isn’t on my list of places to visit in Italy, that’s because I’d recommend spending your time elsewhere.
-From Sorrento you can still visit Naples’ best attractions such as Mount Vesuvius or Pompeii and you can even take a day trip to the city but without having to stay there as it’s known for being a bit gross.
+From Sorrento you can still enjoy Naples’ best attractions such as a trip to Mount Vesuvius or Pompeii and you can even take a tour of Naples itself and try some of their delicious pizza.